Projects for young people

 If you have any questions about taking part or if you need any support to access our programmes please email us.

-The Lowry offers young people who are Not in Education Employment or Training (NEET) or who are at risk of NEET, aged 14 – 25 a unique opportunity to learn new skills, gain qualifications and to get back into education or employment.
+If you are aged 14 – 25 and not in education or currently training or working we have a unique opportunity to learn new skills, gain qualifications and get back into education or employment.

 Our YES projects and placements also focus on work related learning, equipping young people with practical skills and helping them to become work ready or progress onto other training.
 There are group opportunities, suitable for PRU’s, alternative education providers, access groups or other groups of young people who need additional support to engage in education, training or employment.

 Individual placements are available for young people who are not in employment, education or training or at risk of disengagement from education.